PetervanLunteren/object_detection_tutorial/README.md

 pip install -r object_detection_tutorial/requirements_TF2.txt exit
 ```
-You can now close the window.
+You can now close the terminal window.
 For the next steps we'll use a new window.

 ## Step 2: Start-up (every time you start again)